fabio-teichmann/webpage/JavaScript/JavaScriptFoundation.md

 - parser parses code into tokens (divide by keywords)
 - convert to AST (abstract syntax tree)
-- goes through interpreter (generate bytecode)
+- goes through interpreter (generate bytecode) -> bytecode cannot be understood by machines
 - profiler (monitor); if code is run several times, it gets sent to compiler
 - compiler (optimised code)